 Acorn Computers had helped one David Johnson-Davis to set up a software publisher specializing in software for their first popular machine, the Acorn, in 1980.
 Now, as the BBC Micro neared launch, Acornsoft would prove to be a valuable tool to advance the goal of making as much software as possible, and hopefully of as high a quality as possible, available for the new machine.
-Acorn therefore decided to start a software publishing operation, to be called Acornsoft.
-Just as they had in designing the BBC Micro’s hardware, they turned to the university — where prototypes were floating around even before the machine’s official launch — for help finding quality software of all types.
+Just as their big brothers had in designing the BBC Micro’s hardware, Acornsoft turned to the university — where prototypes were floating around even before the machine’s official launch — for help finding quality software of all types.
 They offered prospective programmers a brand new BBC Micro of their own as a sort of signing bonus upon acceptance of a program.
 After a friend got a statistics package accepted, Peter Killworth started to ponder whether he had something to give them; naturally, his thoughts turned to Brand X. He rewrote the game in the relatively advanced BBC BASIC, using every technique he could devise to save memory and, when that failed, simply jettisoning much of the original.
 (Ironically, the physics problem that got the whole ball rolling was one of those that didn’t make the final cut.)
-He then presented it to Acorn, who agreed to publish it under the more conventional title of Philosopher’s Quest, a tribute to the game’s intellectual tone proposed by Johnson-Davis’s right-hand man Chris Jordan.
+He then presented it to Acornsoft, who agreed to publish it under the title of Philosopher’s Quest, a tribute to the game’s intellectual tone proposed by Johnson-Davis’s right-hand man Chris Jordan.
 It was published in mid-1982, the first game in the Acornsoft line.
 Killworth hoped it would sell at least 500 copies or so and earn him a little bit of extra pocket money; in the end it sold more than 20,000.